yaml/pyyaml.org/wiki/PyYAML.md

  * Sort dictionary keys (close #23).
 Mapping node values are now represented as lists of pairs instead of dictionaries.
 Do not check for duplicate mapping keys as it didn't work correctly anyway.
- * Fix invalid output of single-quoted scalars in cases when a single quote is not escaped when preceeded by whitespaces or line breaks (close #17).
+ * Fix invalid output of single-quoted scalars in cases when a single quote is not escaped when preceded by whitespaces or line breaks (close #17).
  * To make porting easier, rewrite Parser not using generators.
  * Fix handling of unexpected block mapping values, like
    {{{
    : foo
    }}}